mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 This allows you to have Zoop replace a card face on a card with a face from a different card.
 This can be useful for locations that have a common card back or when SEs available options for double sided cards don’t meet your needs.

+Multiple instances of this instruction per card are supported.

 Instruction key: ReplaceCardFace
 Parameters: